 They also serve Bangkok chicken wings, fried marinated pork loin, char grilled beef tenderloin, green papaya salad with fermented fish and pickled cab, spicy mango salad with dried shrimp and fermented fish, as well as a large range of Thai curries.

 This includes green curries with eggplants and Thai basil, hot and sour red chicken curry with winter melon, and mild and sour king prawn soup.

 Everyone loves Thai food, so it’s no surprise we’ve added this place amongst our best Asian restaurants in Sydney.

 Location: 18-20 Kensington Street, Chippendale, NSW 2008 Ph: (02) 9281 0822

-Spice Alley deserves a mention due to its love for Asian restaurants.
+Spice Alley deserves a mention due to its love for Asian cuisine – in all its incarnations.
 Spice Alley is an alley in Chippendale, containing only Asian eateries and street food stalls.

 It is home to six eateries, including Singaporean, Vietnamese, Thai, Chinese, Japanese, Malaysian and Southeast Asian, with an array of bars, too.

 Alex Lee Kitchen serves Singaporean food within Spice Alley, with dishes such as Hainanese chicken rice and beef rendang with roti.
 Ginger Spice serves more Singaporean food such as chilli prawns and ketchup manis squid.

 Viet specialises in Vietnamese cuisine with favourites such as Pho and Banh Xeo crispy pancakes.
 Meanwhile, Bang Luck offers Thai food such as Pad Thai, and fried pork belly with broccoli.